zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 #.
 Ensure that both the cable and header pin 0 locations line up.
 The cable
    from the ARM Micro JTAG connector uses a red wire on the cable to denote which end on the cable has the pin 0.
-The orange arrow in the figure below points towards JTAG silkscreen indicator.

 #.
 Plug the USB Type B cable into the FlySwatter2 and your computer.
 On
    Linux, you should see something similar to the following in your dmesg: